Wollongong: History

 The area was originally inhabited by the Dharawal Indigenous Australians.
 The first Europeans to visit the area were the navigators George Bass and Matthew Flinders, who landed at Lake Illawarra in 1796.
 The first settlers in the region were cedar cutters in the early nineteenth century, followed by graziers in 1812.
 Charles Throsby established a stockman's hut in the area in 1815.
 The first land grants were made in 1816.

+In 1823, Charles Throsby Smith and Sarah Broughton Smith became the first settlers in what is now Wollongong.
+The former played a significant role during the settlement's first few decades, and is a founding figure for the city.

-In 1830, a military barracks was constructed near the harbour.
-Further settlers arrived and in 1834 a town was planned.
+In 1832, a military barracks was constructed near the harbour.
+Further settlers arrived and in 1834 a town was planned on the Smith property.
 On 26 November 1834, the town was first gazetted and George Brown erected the first court house.
 The main road down the Escarpment through Bulli Pass was built by convict labour in 1835–6, although other passes were built during the 19th century as well, such as O'Briens Road and Rixons Pass.
-By 1856 Wollongong had a population of 864.
+By 1856 Wollongong had a population of 865.

-In 1858, a court house was built.
-In 1861, a horse-drawn tramway from Mount Keira to the harbour was completed.
+In 1861, a court house was built.
+In 1858, a horse-drawn tramway from Mount Keira to the harbour was completed.
 In 1862 a telegraph line was opened between Wollongong and Bellambi.
 In 1865 the first gas supply in Wollongong was provided from a gas plant in Corrimal Street.
 In 1868 the extensions to the harbour were opened by Lady Belmore and named Belmore Basin.
 Patrick Lahiff established a coke works at Wollongong Harbour in the 1870s.
 He erected two beehive coke ovens between the north eastern end of the basin and Pulpit Rock.
 The ovens were demolished in 1892.
 The remains of the coke ovens were uncovered and recovered and are now preserved beneath the hill, with a plaque explaining their history.